yaali-annar/yaali-annar-com/src/articles/ruuk/morpheme.md

 The dog drinks water
 ```

 While "kalakob" means "someone who turn other people into dogs" the word for "someone who is turned into a dog" is just "kalob".
-There is no distinction in ruuk between someone who is always a dog and someone who was not a dog before.
+This distinction can be confered with the dak'a modifier.
+The phrase <dak'a kalob> means "someone who started being a dog" or "someone who become a dog".

 The locative -ot is similar to the preposition in, at.